Psychedelic/dank-docs/docs/basic-concepts/charging-stations.md

 Normally, any developer would have to manually develop a charging station, deploy it themselves to the Internet Computer, and refill them constantly with cycles from their Cycles Wallet.

-Dank has a specific service (the Charging Stations API), that provides Dank Accounts with abstracted and simple tools to deploy and automate charging stations, connect them with the canisters they deployed through their Dank Accounts, and the Cycles in their balances.
+Dank has a specific service (the Charging Stations API), that provides Dank users with abstracted and simple tools to deploy and automate charging stations, connect them with the canisters they deployed through Dank, and the Cycles in their balances.

 It also enables **the automation of certain aspects of charging stations** that would otherwise be impossible, or manual, like setting automatic refill thresholds for canister and stations.